Bitcoin has been labelled a virtual currency. But what actually is it and what does it mean for real currencies?

 Will the ECB ban bitcoin?

-It is not the ECB’s responsibility to ban or regulate bitcoin or other cryptocurrencies.
-But, given the lack of consumer protection, it is important to exercise caution.
+It is not the ECB’s responsibility to ban or regulate bitcoin or any other crypto-assets, as they are not legal tender.
+But, given the lack of user protection, it is important to exercise caution.

 Source: European Central Bank